 Your critical review should look like an extra-long annotated bibliography entry.
 This means the citation (Chicago style is author, title, year, publisher, URL, access date) goes on the top instead of a title.
 The title of your Critical Review is the article that you are reviewing.
 Your review goes below the article citation.
 This is upside down from a regular essay, where the list of sources go at the end, but it makes sense for a Critical Review because you are just focusing on one source, so put it on top.
 I have included links about how to format an annotated bibliography and examples of past Critical Reviews in the Academic Resources folder, accessible from the course home page on Blackboard.

 Please use formal academic English for your reviews.
 This doesn't mean you have to use the biggest word possible, but try to use the most precise word.
 You must explain yourself clearly, thoroughly, and support your position with examples from the class.
 Assume that your reader has not taken this class, and define and explain any new vocabulary.
 Avoid lists and bullets.
 Use complete sentences.
 Organize your ideas with indented paragraphs and topic sentences.
 If you are not a strong writer, you should compensate by writing longer essays.
-Since this is not a writing class, I will grade you on the quality and quantity of your ideas.
+Since this is not a writing class, I'm focusing on the quality and quantity of your ideas.
 If you are not a strong writer, it will take more words to convey those ideas, so don't write skimpy essays.
 Try to expand rather than condense.
-Plan to write about 1 page for every 10-25 points depending on your writing style and what grade you want.
+I've found it takes most students 2-5 pages to fulfill the requirements.

 Your writing style for Questions and Answers and extra credit may be informal, but not for your Critical Reviews, or Research Project.
 Make sure to use the spell check and grammar check functions of your word processor for academic English.
 If you cite a website remember that they change, so you must include the date when you accessed the page along with any search terms you used to get to the information that might not show up in the URL.
 The reason you give a full citation is to make it easy for someone to read exactly the same thing you did.

-Besides the five required Critical Reviews, you may do up to five additional ones for extra credit, for a maximum of 10; no more than one per chapter.
-If you find several articles for a single chapter and can't decide on one, consider putting them together and doing your Project on that subject.
+Besides the five required Critical Reviews/ Cultural Event Reviews, you may do up to five additional ones for extra credit, for a maximum of 10; no more than one per chapter.
+If you find several articles for a single chapter and can't decide on one, consider putting them together and doing your Ethnology Project on that subject.

 It's important, but sometimes difficult, to find my feedback on the work you submit.
 I will return your Critical Reviews with comments in several possible places on Blackboard:

 Make sure to find my feedback so you avoid making the same mistakes week after week.
-If you don't understand why you got the grade you got, please ask me during the first few weeks, so you don't keep making the same mistakes.
+If you don't understand the feedback, please ask me during the first few weeks, so you don't keep making the same mistakes.

 This is not kind of class where you make one mistake on an assignment and you can never get higher than a "B".
 This is the kind of class where it takes you a few weeks to figure things out, and if you fix the problems from the week before, you end up with an "A".